 The market square in Opole was laid out in the Middle Ages.
 Initially all the houses were wooden but the constant threat of fires led to the erection of stone town houses.
 The Oder River flows through Opole.
 Not everyone knows that in 1600, during one of the great floods, the river changed its course.
 The old river bed of the Oder is the present day channel Młynówka {Mill Way] - the name comes from the mills that lined its bank, both the castle and municipal, supplying the city with flour.
 Build on the former defensive walls, just above Młynówka, were tenements and granaries.
 They look as if they are soaking their feet in the water.
 When one looks at them from the side of the old river port, from Piastowska Street, they give the illusion of Venice.
 Recently Opole’s Venice has been beautifully illuminated by an array of coloured lights.
 These illuminations in the colours of the rainbow underline the beautiful architectural details that embellish the houses and bridges.

-The Avenue is situated between the town hall and the houses on the eastern side of the Market Square.
+The Avenue of the Stars of Polish Song The Avenue is situated between the town hall and the houses on the eastern side of the Market Square.
 The idea for an avenue came about in 2004.
 The performers and writers of the best Polish songs have their stars here.
 At the present moment (2015) 43 stars are to be found in the Avenue of the Stars of Polish Song, which is situated close to the entrance to the town hall.
 Since 1963 the National Festival of Polish Song is held in Opole.

 Otmuchów gained fame thanks to the ‘Otmuchów Summer of Flowers’ organised in 1973.
 Here come flower growers from Poland and abroad together with tourists residing in the vicinity of the lakes of Otmuchów and Nyski.
 Every year it is opened by a flower pageant.
 Here are exhibits of cut flowers, potted flowering plants and decorative shrubs along with several dozen accompanying exhibits – on show in the chambers of the 13th-century Otmuchów Castle and at open air sites in the town.